Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     tasks_from: source-secret
 ```

+#### "ensure-group"
-"ensure-group" task creates a group if not exists with the name defined under "gitlab_group_name" variable
+This task creates a group if not exists with the name defined under "gitlab_group_name" variable

 ```yaml
 - include_role: